Coqui frog (Eleutherodactylus coqui)

 Prevention and Control Category:

-No natural predators to keep populations in check (and no natural competitors), populations have reached 55,000 frogs per hectare in some Hawaii populations (24,000 frogs per hectare in Puerto Rico)
+No natural predators or competitors to keep populations in check.
+Populations have reached 55,000 frogs per hectare in some Hawai’i populations (Compared to 24,000 frogs per hectare in their native habitat, Puerto Rico).

 Disrupt the balance of vulnerable native ecosystems